HONDA CB500F (2019 - on) Review

 Overall ratingNext up: Ride & brakes

-With its extra grunt, weight loss, big-bike build quality and refinement the new Honda CB500F is anything but a cheap and cheerful workhorse, or stepping stone to better things.
+With its extra grunt, weight loss, big-bike build quality and refinement the A2-ready 2019 Honda CB500F is anything but a cheap and cheerful workhorse, or stepping stone to better things.

 Whether for the daily commute, weekend fun or your first taste of life without L-plates, it’s a simple, but vibrant, involving machine in its own right - practical, easy to ride, fast and thrilling.

 It’s not lacking in power on everyday roads, or poise in the corners and is thoughtfully lavished with the kind of touchy-feely quality and detailing that makes you realise that Honda really does care.

 Honda says that 46% of CB500F buyers are new riders.
 Learn to ride a motorbike with MCN.

 Arms, legs, wrists, neck and bum (knees and toes) all get a easy time on the long haul and with a seat height of just 785mm and squishy suspension, it’ll be easy for most to get their feet anchored down at a standstill.

 A new slip and assist clutch is the smallest ever fitted to a Honda and is 45% lighter at the lever.
 Gears now feature nine smaller ‘dogs’ instead of six for a slicker changes, but it sometimes finds a false neutral if you hammer the revs between first and second.

 Showa forks have new progressive springs (soft at the top and bottom, hard in the middle) and there’s a new single tube rear shock.
 Ride quality and overall balance is spot on and the CB500F manages to keep its composure when pushed hard.
 Michelin Pilot Road 5 tyres are grippy, wet or dry.